brittonlaroche/realm-IOT/README.md

 ## Realm IOT MQTT
 ![Realm IOT MQTT](./img/RealmIOTMqtt2.png)

 The Realm MQTT framework runs on node.js.
-If you are noyt familiar with node.js then I recommedn the following vide to learn the basics: [Node.js Tutorial for Beginners: Learn Node in 1 Hour](https://www.youtube.com/watch?v=TlB_eWDSMt4)
+If you are not familiar with node.js then I recommend the following video to learn the basics: [Node.js Tutorial for Beginners: Learn Node in 1 Hour](https://www.youtube.com/watch?v=TlB_eWDSMt4)

 A full course with RESTful APIs with Node, Express, and MongoDB is here: [The Complete Node.js Course](https://codewithmosh.com/p/the-complete-node-js-course)